 The obstacles you face are redirecting you to where you need to be, take the lessons you’ve learned from the mistakes you’ve made as steps in the right direction and understand that the dark days are pointing you in a new direction and that your greatest struggle could produce your greatest strength if you allow yourself to see it that way.
 There is no strength without challenge, pain, resistance and adversity – if you’ve been to the gym lately, you’ll know this is true!

-Know that who you are meant to be evolves from where you are right now and your life experience is a valuable teacher.
+Know that who you are meant to be evolves from where you are right now and making a conscious choice to accept your life experience as a valuable teacher.

 Keep putting one foot in front of the other because the summit of your mountain still lies ahead.